 The only downside with this method is that prices will be marked up from the cost at stadium counters.
 Considering exchange rates, even with such a mark up, this might just be the most convenient approach because getting tickets from the source can be an exercise in frustration.

-Due to the popularity of their teams, prices to Boca and River games are by far the most expensive.
+Due to the popularity of their teams, prices to Boca Juniors and River Plate games are by far the most expensive.
 Suffice to say, because only ‘socios’ or ‘team members’ can purchase tickets, it is now impossible to buy Boca tickets the conventional way, and almost impossible for River tickets.
 Visitors will have to go through an agency unless you have a local friend that is a member and can get you tickets.

-Most tourists to Argentina want to see the world famous Boca or River play a match, but there are many exciting Division I matches with equally rabid rivalries between the fans that are worth attending, as well as the Copa Libertadores, which has six local Argentine teams competing in the South American championship.
+Most tourists visiting Argentina want to see the world famous Boca or River play a match, but there are many exciting Division I matches with equally rabid rivalries between the fans that are worth attending, as well as the Copa Libertadores, which has six local Argentine teams competing in the South American championship.

 Buying Tickets at the Stadium

-— If you have more time than money, you can take a chance and go to the stadium before the match to buy a ticket (aside from Boca and River games, where that won’t work).
 The problem here is that procedures vary depending on the importance of the match, or on other factors which often don’t make any sense at all.
 Sometimes tickets are available at the stadium ticket stalls a couple of weeks before the match in question, sometimes they only go on sale to the public the day before and big games featuring popular teams often do not offer tickets to the public.

 Purchasing tickets at the stadium will work for most of the smaller teams, it’s just a matter of finding out when those tickets go on sale.